pablgonz/scontents/README.md

 that the files created have the correct version and date, you should run `l3build tag` before any other build-related task.

 `scontents` utilizes the `l3build` system.
+You can run:

-You can run `l3build unpack` to extract the code files into the directory `build/unpacked/`.
+- `l3build unpack` to extract the code files into the directory `build/unpacked/`.
-If you want to build the documentation run `l3build doc`, the resulting PDF will be in the main directory.
-Running `l3build install` will put all files  in your `TEXMFHOME`, `l3build uninstall` will remove them.
+- `l3build doc` to build the documentation.
+- `l3build install` put all files  in your `TEXMFHOME`.
+- `l3build uninstall` will remove them.

 ## License
 The scontents package may be modified and distributed under the terms and